 Force Yourself to Stay Awake – When the end of the day comes in your new destination, you may feel tired earlier than the locals, but it is best if you can try to keep yourself awake as long as you can.
 That way you won’t wake up as early, and it will help your internal clock adjust itself quicker.
 Don’t nap within 6 hours of bedtime!

-Anticipate – Several days ahead of your trip, start adjusting your sleep schedule to the destination’s time zone.
+Anticipate the New Sleep Cycle – Several days ahead of your trip, start adjusting your sleep schedule to the destination’s time zone.
 This will assist your body in acclimating faster to the time difference.

 Sleeping Well When Traveling to Colder Climates